vbianchi/Mentori/README.md

 * **Chat Interface:** Interact with the AI agent via a familiar chat window.
 Supports input history (Up/Down arrows).
 Basic Markdown rendering (newlines, bold, italics, code blocks, links).
 * **LLM Selection:** Choose the specific language model (Gemini or Ollama models configured in `.env`) to use for the current session directly from the chat header.
 * **Agent Workspace (Monitor):** View the agent's internal steps, tool usage, and outputs in a structured, styled log panel.
+* **Monitor Status Indicator:** A visual indicator (dot + text) in the monitor header shows the agent's current state (e.g., Idle, Running, Error, Disconnected).
+* **Agent Cancellation (STOP Button):** A STOP button appears in the monitor header while the agent is running.
+Clicking it sends a cancellation request to the backend. **Note:** Currently, this interrupts the agent *between* major steps (e.g., before the next tool use or LLM call) rather than immediately halting a long-running step.
 * **Artifact Viewer:** Displays generated `.png` images and previews common text files (`.txt`, `.py`, `.csv`, etc.) in a dedicated area below the monitor logs, with navigation for multiple artifacts.
 * **Tool Integration:** Includes tools for:
     * Web Search (`duckduckgo_search`)